Our Mission

 What is Protected Health Information?

-As many healthcare service providers, RxMapper receives and maintains certain personal information about all Our members.
+As is true for many healthcare service providers, RxMapper receives and maintains certain personal information about all Our members.
 Some of this personal information is protected by federal and state laws.
 This type of information is known as “protected health information” or “PHI”.
+PHI is health information that identifies or could be used to identify a specific person.

 What PHI does RxMapper collect?

-When You voluntarily give Your PHI to RxMapper through Our online website and through Your use of RxMapper Services we maintain such PHI in our secure systems.
+When You voluntarily give Your PHI to RxMapper through Our online website and through Your use of RxMapper Services, we maintain such PHI in our secure systems.
 Examples of PHI You may provide to RxMapper include:

 • When You choose to register for RxMapper Services, You provide Your personal information such as Your name, address, date of birth, telephone number and email address.
+This information may be provided in combination with information about your health or medical condition(s).

 Who does RxMapper share my PHI with and why?

-We use or disclose Your PHI for treatment, research, payment, healthcare operations purposes, to provide and improve RxMapper Services, and for other purposes permitted or required by law.
+We use or disclose Your PHI for treatment, research, payment, or healthcare operations purposes, to provide and improve RxMapper Services, and for other purposes permitted or required by law.
 By registering for RxMapper Services, You authorize RxMapper to use or disclose Your PHI for such purposes, which are described below.
 We need Your written authorization to use or disclose Your health information for any purpose not covered by one of the categories below.
 RxMapper never shares Your information for marketing purposes unless You give Us permission.

-• Healthcare Operations: RxMapper may use or disclose Your PHI for activities necessary to support our healthcare operations, such as: providing consultations; running Our organization; Billing for RxMapper Services; public health and safety issues; performing quality checks of RxMapper Services; internal audits; legal services; data analysis; research and development; and developing reference ranges for RxMapper Services.
+• Healthcare Operations: RxMapper may use or disclose Your PHI for activities necessary to support Our healthcare operations, such as: providing consultations; running Our organization; Billing for RxMapper Services; public health and safety issues; performing quality checks of RxMapper Services; internal audits; legal services; data analysis; research and development; and developing reference ranges for RxMapper Services.

 • We may also disclose Your PHI to healthcare professionals, Your healthcare plan, healthcare benefits consultant, or benefits manager clinical team.
 We provide only the minimal PHI to accomplish the intended purpose of the use and disclosure of the PHI.
 These entities are required to keep the PHI confidential and secure.